 - What Your Dog’s Nutritional Needs REALLY Are

 Dogs’ DNA is 99.9% identical to wolves and as such, they share the same nutritional needs.
 Their primary diet should include fresh, raw, or freeze-dried raw protein, fat, vitamins and minerals.
 Protein builds tissue, muscles, fur, skin, and hormones.
 Fat provides energy.
 Vitamins and minerals work to strengthen the immune system, bones, central nervous system, and the circulatory system.
-Carbohydrates are not essential for your dog’s diet, yet most commercial dog foods are packed with them.
+Carbohydrates have no place in your dog’s diet, yet most commercial dog foods are packed with them.
 Why?
 Because they’re cheap fillers.
 More real meat means higher costs and lower profits for them.

 Check your bag of dog food and see how many carbs are in it and what they’re made of.
 The only carbs that are safe and should be fed to your dog are from fresh fruits and vegetables.
 Read more about the fresh veggies and fruits we recommend here on our blog.